mothur/mothur.github.io/_wiki/mothur_v.1.31.0.md

 -   [sff.multiple](sff.multiple) - fixed order parameter to
     use A, B and I.
 -   [cluster.split](cluster.split) - when splitting by
-    taxonomy mothur was saving temp fasta files as the \"current\" fasta file.
+    taxonomy mothur was saving temp fasta files as the "current" fasta file.
 -   [indicator](indicator) - fixed bug with pvalues when
     multiple processors were used.